labxscut/UGES/Final_Manuscript.md

 proved that UGES subtypes yielded more clinically distinguishable patient subgroups, influential for more precise clinical management.

-## E. UGES identified signature subtype-specific alterations {#e.-uges-identified-signature-subtype-specific-alterations .list-paragraph}
+## E. UGES identified signature subtype-specific alterations

 Unraveling genetic and epigenetic heterogeneity and identifying subtype-specific markers of breast cancer are key to developing targeted